PVSemk/max_clique_cplex_naive/README.md

 This repository contains the approach to solve Max Clique Problem using cplex optimizer

-Run `python main --help` for usage details
+Run `python max_clique.py --help` for usage details